AeroLeads people directory · profile

 What skills is Chris S. known for?

-Chris S. has skills like Linux, Unix, Solaris, Red Hat Linux, Dns, Shell Scripting, Vmware, Data Center, Perl, Servers, Virtualization, Troubleshooting.
+Chris S. is listed with skills including Linux, Unix, Solaris, Red Hat Linux, Dns, Shell Scripting, Vmware, and Data Center.